List of Marvel Comics characters: S: Scaleface in other media

-Scalphunter

-Scalphunter (John Greycrow) is a character appearing in American comic books published by Marvel Comics.
-Created by Chris Claremont and John Romita Jr., he first appeared in shadow in The Uncanny X-Men #210 (October 1986) and made his full debut in The Uncanny X-Men #211 (November 1986).
-He is a mutant with the ability to manipulate technology.

-Scalphunter is a member of the Comanche tribe who originally fought in World War II for the United States but was to be executed for murdering his fellow officers.
-He is shot by a firing squad and is believed dead.
-However, he survives and is found and recruited by Mister Sinister.
-Later, apparently not working under Sinister, he kills the employer of the savage mutant Sabretooth and offers Sabretooth money to join Scalphunter's boss as a mercenary, which Sabretooth accepts.

-Years later, he reunites with his old friend Gambit and joins his Marauders.

-During the Mutant Massacre, the Marauders clash with the X-Men and the original X-Factor team, as well as Thor and Power Pack, leaving several Marauders dead.

-Scalphunter is among the few mutants who retain their powers after almost all mutants are depowered during the "Decimation" storyline.

-In the Krakoan Age, Greycrow joins a new version of the Hellions.
-CBR noted that the Hellions series retired Greycrow's racist Scalphunter codename and praised his character development.

 Scanner

 Scanner is the name of several characters appearing in American comic books published by Marvel Comics.

 Skera or Vera

-Scanner was a member of the Spaceknight Squadron beginning in ROM Annual (1982 Series), #2 in November 1983, in which she was also called Skera.
+Scanner was a member of the Spaceknight Squadron beginning in Rom Annual (1982 Series), #2 in November 1983, in which she was also called Skera.
 In later issues, she was called Vera.

 Sarah Ryall

 Sarah Ryall is a mutant character created by Bob Harras and Steve Epting, first appearing in Avengers (Vol. 1) #357 (October, 1992).
 She has bio-electrical abilities, allowing her to affect neural pathways, sense astral forms, and project herself as a hologram.

-Sarah (known as Screener in her debut appearance) was recruited by Fabian Cortez into the Acolytes.
+Sarah (initially known as Screener) was recruited by Fabian Cortez into the Acolytes.
 She later took the name of Scanner.
-She was one of the few Acolytes to survive the destruction of Avalon as well as Genosha as it was later mentioned that she was depowered on M-Day.
+She was one of the few Acolytes to survive the destruction of Avalon as well as Genosha.
+Scanner lost her powers following M-Day.

 Scanner in other media

-The Sarah Ryall incarnation of Scanner makes non-speaking cameo appearances in Wolverine and the X-Men.
+The Sarah Ryall incarnation of Scanner makes non-speaking appearances in Wolverine and the X-Men.